gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>
                 <p>4.2.1 Usage without vision</p>
                 <p>Where ICT provides visual modes of operation, some users need ICT to provide at least one mode of operation that does not require vision.</p>
-                <p><strong>NOTE 1: A web page or application with a well formed semantic structure can allow users without vision to identify, navigate and interact with a visual user interface.</strong></p>
+                <p><mark>NOTE 1: A web page or application with a well formed semantic structure can allow users without vision to identify, navigate and interact with a visual user interface.</mark></p>
                 <p>NOTE 2: Audio and tactile user interfaces may contribute towards meeting this clause.</p>
             </td>
             <td>Explanatory update</td>
             <td>
                 <p>4.2.1 Usage without vision</p>
-                <p>Where ICT provides visual modes of operation, <strong>the ICT provides</strong> at least one mode of operation that does not require vision. <strong>This is essential for users without vision and benefits many more users in different situations.</strong></p>
+                <p>Where ICT provides visual modes of operation, <mark>the ICT provides</mark> at least one mode of operation that does not require vision. <mark>This is essential for users without vision and benefits many more users in different situations.</mark></p>
                 <p>NOTE 1: A web page or application with a well formed semantic structure can allow users without vision to identify, navigate and interact with a visual user interface.</p>
                 <p>NOTE 2: Audio and tactile user interfaces may contribute towards meeting this clause.</p>
             </td>